Frequently Asked Questions

 - Indication that the DSGS provider or its partner has remote control (for example, API control) over each participant battery, is not controlling the battery for a conflicting program, and has no knowledge or awareness that each customer is enrolled or participating in a conflicting program, to the best of the provider’s knowledge

-- Any other information the VPP aggregator deems necessary
+- Any other information the storage VPP aggregator deems necessary

 -